 All exempt employees are required to complete an electronic time sheet by logging into ESS (Employee Self Service).
 This step must be done as the accounting software automatically calculates the accrual of both vacation and sick time based on the hours that are submitted or used (vacation and sick).
 Exempt employees' salary will remain the same unless a deduction is made for one of the reasons listed above.
-Exempt employees should record vacation and sick days as used.
+Exempt employees should record all vacation and PTO days as used.